 Remember my blackened seasoning recipe and this pineapple salsa?
-We’re bringing things full circle with this recipe because it uses both the seasoning blend AND the salsa to create a flavorful blackened salmon dish that’s served over rice.
+We’re bringing things full circle with this recipe because it uses both the seasoning blend and the salsa to create a flavorful blackened salmon dish that’s served over rice.

 It doesn’t get much easier than this… ready?
 If you don’t have your blackened seasoning mixed already, mix up the spices in a small bowl.
 Liberally rub the seasoning on the flesh side of each salmon filet.

 Heat oil or butter in a large non-stick or cast iron skillet over medium heat.
 Place the salmon fillets skin-side up in the skillet and cook for about 3 minutes.
 You know the salmon is ready to flip when the meat releases from the pan easily.
 Flip so the skin is now on the pan and cook for another 5-7 minutes until salmon is just cooked through.
-Be sure not to overcook the salmon.
+Just be sure not to overcook the salmon!
 Overcooked salmon is super dry and not very tasty.